Subscribe to the Newsletter

 The causes of Heart Phlegm Fire share predisposing factors common with Heart Fire.

 The main underlying factor is emotional.
 Strong emotions, often suppressed over a long period, (particularly resentment and anger) cause Qi stagnation.
 Qi stagnation is such a common cause of ill-health that I’ve written a book about it.
 See the link below.

 This suppressed emotion eventually turns into Fire, much as someone sufficiently goaded will eventually ‘flare up’.

 One should remember that Qi Stagnation occurs in a variety of different situations, including pre-menstrual syndrome, relationship problems, work conditions, and situations of fear and anxiety.

-Heat can also be generated externally, say from an invasion of Wind-Heat invading the Pericardium (an infectious disease, say), but here there would normally be fewer Phlegm signs, just coma or confusion.
+Heat can also be generated externally, say from an invasion of Wind-Heat invading the Pericardium (an infectious disease, say).
+However, here there would normally be fewer Phlegm signs, just coma or confusion.